-Rab uses high-quality 800 fill down, and a lot of it; this is an exceedingly puffy down jacket, and as we know, more loft means more warmth, especially with high quality down.
+Rab uses high-quality 800-fill hydrophobic European goose down, and a lot of it; this is an exceedingly puffy down jacket, and as we know, more loft means more warmth, especially with high-quality down.
 It also has larger baffles, which reduces the number of seams where air can leak in, and reduces the pinch points that compress the down, all adding up to more loft and more warmth.

-If this jacket isn't warm enough for you, then you're likely in the market for a true expedition parka.
-The Neutrino Pro is touted to be suitable for most 4,000-meter peaks; if you're planning an expedition above that elevation, you'll want to research warmer options, although chances are you'll wear this one for a good portion of your trip.
+If this jacket isn't warm enough for you, you're likely in the market for a true expedition parka.
+The Neutrino Pro is touted to be suitable for most 4,000 meter peaks; if you're planning an expedition above that elevation, you'll want to research warmer options, although chances are you'll wear this one for a good portion of your trip.

 The Neutrino Pro doesn't top the charts for its weight, but that doesn't tell the whole story.
 Its exemplary performance in this metric gets us closer to the whole picture, as does its above-average performance in durability.

-According to Rab, the Neutrino Pro is warm enough to take you on most adventures, even 4,000-meter peaks.
-The heavier weight of this jacket comes at a direct benefit to the warmth, with a whole lot of loft keeping you warm without weighing you down on the journey.
+According to Rab, the Neutrino Pro is warm enough to take you on most adventures, even seriously remote and exceptionally cold places.
+The heavier weight of this jacket comes with the direct benefit of extraordinary warmth, with a whole lot of loft keeping you cozy without weighing you down on your journey.

 The Neutrino Pro gains some serious points in the compressibility metric.
-The 800 fill down is highly compressible for the impressive warmth it provides, and the Quantum Pro is impressively light and supple, especially for the durability it offers.
+Its 800-fill down is highly compressible for the impressive warmth it provides, and its Pertex Quantum Pro fabric is impressively light and supple, especially for the durability it brings.

 This jacket is bigger than many in this review, both when lofted and when stuffed in its included stuff sack.
 However, if you consider its compressibility in relation to how big and puffy it is when lofted, you'll see why we gave it a score well above average.
-We want this jacket for all of our serious cold weather ventures, including most expeditions.
-The amount of warmth you get from this jacket (for such little space in your pack) is just remarkable.
+We want this jacket for all of our serious cold-weather ventures, including most expeditions.
+The amount of warmth you get from this jacket (for such little space in your pack) is truly remarkable.

-The feature set of the Neutrino Pro is well-matched to the jacket's utility.
+The feature set of the Neutrino Pro is well-matched to this jacket's utility.
 We catch ourselves having contradictory opinions about a few features.
-In this case, we loved the fleece-lined pockets, which upped the warmth factor.
-We also appreciated the cozy pockets, which added to the overall coziness.
+In this case, we loved the fleece-lined pockets, which upped the warmth factor for our bodies and our hands.

 The internal zippered chest pocket is a favorite utilitarian feature.
-This jacket unzips from the top and bottom, which is excellent for such a long jacket; this makes it much easier to access your pants pockets or a harness — if you're wearing one.
+This jacket unzips from the top and bottom, which is excellent for such a long jacket; this makes it much easier to access your pants pockets or a harness, if you're wearing one.
 It can also make it more comfortable around your hips.
-The highly adjustable and super puffy storm-ready hood also has a wired brim, which is a signature of many Rab jackets.
-It gives the hood structure and helps keep sun, wind, and light precip out of your eyes.
+The highly adjustable and super puffy storm-ready hood also has a wired brim, which is a signature feature of many Rab jackets.
+It gives the hood structure and helps keep sun, wind, and light precipitation out of your eyes.

-The Pertex Quantum Pro fabric used in the Neutrino Pro jacket is designed to be lightweight, but it is reasonably durable as well.
+The Pertex Quantum Pro fabric used in the Neutrino Pro jacket is designed to be lightweight, but its 20D thickness makes it rather durable as well.

-The choice to use this fabric for a down jacket recommended for peaks up to 4,000 meters in elevation is a good one; it's a smart blend of light weight and durability.
+The choice to use this fabric for a down jacket recommended for tall peaks up is a good one; it's a smart blend of light weight and durability.
 It's light enough for expeditions, in which you may carry it around for several weeks, and durable enough to withstand the challenges of that kind of daily use and abuse.
-It's also an excellent option for summertime alpine objectives, and we would expect it to hold up well over time.
+It's also an excellent option for summertime alpine objectives, and though we tested it rigorously for just a few months, we expect it to hold up well over time.

 As we know, down does not like to get wet.
 If it does, it loses its loft and its insulating properties.
 This makes it imperative to keep your down gear and garments dry.
 It would seem, then, that every down jacket should just be covered with rain jacket material.
 The problem with this is that it would be more challenging for the down to expel water vapor through the jacket's fabric and could get damper over time.
 That said, some down jackets do have shell material, and if you live in a very wet climate, this can be a great option.

-The Rab Neutrino Pro is a remarkably warm down jacket.
-The next step up in warmth will likely require that you start looking at box-baffled (instead of sewn-through) down parkas for high altitude and polar expeditions.
-This jacket, Rab claims, will get you up to about 4,000 meters in elevation.
-The jacket is well thought out, with features that match the use and a wise blend of warmth with a focus on light weight and durability.
-This is a favorite of our review team.
+The Rab Neutrino Pro is a remarkably warm down jacket that still brings the benefits of being relatively lightweight.
+To take the next step up in warmth will likely require you to start looking at box-baffled (instead of sewn-through) down parkas for high altitude and polar expeditions.
+For something nearly as warm that offers more compressibility and a lower weight, check out the 900-fill Feathered Friends Eos.
+For a midweight jacket that still performs well across the board but is more affordable, the Rab Microlight is an excellent choice.
+At the end of the day, the Rab Neutrino is well thought out, with features that match its intended use and a wise blend of warmth with a focus on low weight and durability.
+Year after year, it continues to be a favorite of our review team.